French ship Commerce de Paris (1806)

-The Commerce de Paris was a 110-gun ship of the line of the French Navy, lead ship of her class.
+Commerce de Paris was a 110-gun Commerce de Paris-class ship of the line of the French Navy.
+She was the lead ship of her class.

 Career

-She was offered to the French Republic by a subscription of merchants from Paris on 27 May 1803 and started as Ville de Paris.
+She was offered to the French Navy by a subscription of merchants from Paris on 27 May 1803 and started as Ville de Paris.
 She was renamed Commerce de Paris on 21 November 1804.

 In 1808, she served as flagship of the Mediterranean squadron under Vice-Amiral Ganteaume and Contre-Amiral Cosmao, with Captain Violette as her flag officer.
 In 1809, Ganteaume transferred on Majestueux.
 In June 1809, command of Commerce de Paris was transferred to Captain Brouard.